test-runner-js/tom/docs/API.md

 <a name="module_test-object-model--Tom+maxConcurrency"></a>

 #### tom.maxConcurrency : <code>number</code>
-The max concurrency that asynchronous child jobs can run.
+The max concurrency that child tests will be able to run.
+For example, specifying `2` will allow child tests to run two at a time.

 **Kind**: instance property of [<code>Tom</code>](#exp_module_test-object-model--Tom)
 **Default**: <code>10</code>